filipbech/element-router/README.md

 # Element-router

-The focus is to make a simple, tiny and straight-forward way to do routing for webcomponents.
+The focus is to make a simple, tiny and straight-forward way to do routing for webcomponents v1.
 Goal is to keep below 1kb gzipped.

 **This is work in progress... seriously - don't use this yet... **

 Inspiration and lots of snippets used from [Preact-router](https://github.com/developit/preact-router).
+Thanks guys!

-Feature-requests, bug-reports etc are welcome!
+Feature-requests, bug-reports etc... are welcome!

 # API-suggestion
 The element-router element is the slot where the routes are displayed.
 The element-route elements are for route-configuration and takes a path attribute and optional element, import or redirect as attributes or even a inline template.